-For some, gift giving is love language; they always know just what to give.
-Their gifts compel Cheshire cat smiles, squeals of delight, or sometimes render the recipient speechless.
+Gift giving is some people’s love language; they always know just what to give.
+Their gifts always hit the right note.
+Not me.

 Gift giving is not my strong suit.
-I labor over choosing the “right” present for someone; not because I’m trying to impress them, nor out of obligation, but because if I’m in the position of wanting (or needing) to buy you a gift, it’s a reflection of my relationship with you, and it matters to me to give a gift that meaningfully expresses that.
-This is why personally, I deplore gifting money.
+I labor over choosing the “right” present for someone, not because I’m trying to impress them, nor out of obligation, but because I feel like my gift to you is a reflection of my relationship with you.
+It matters to me to give a gift that meaningfully expresses that.
+(This is why I deplore gifting money.)

 1. Signature jewelry

-- Pearl studs — Classic!
-If they don’t have a pair, this is the perfect time to gift them with the real deal.
+• Pearl studs.
+A classic!
+If they don’t have a pair of freshwater pearl earrings, this is the perfect time to gift them with the real deal.
 She’ll think of you every time she wears them.

-- Hand-me-down — Pass along a piece of jewelry significant to you.
-Sharing the story of the piece is just as crucial as the jewelry itself.
+• A hand-me-down.
+Pass along a piece of jewelry significant to you, and share the story of the piece, which is just as crucial as the jewelry itself.
 My mother-in-law just gave my daughter the sterling cross given to her by her high school boyfriend for graduation; which happens to also be my daughter’s grandfather!
 Charm bracelets, special rings… most any meaningful piece will be loved if it comes with a story.

 4. Organizers and household supplies

-Think bathroom, laundry or school supplies — give a tote, basket or hamper and related consumable items to fill it.
-Think under the bed, too, like this darling storage bag.
-Several recent graduates have raved about a hanging jewelry organizer as well.
+Think bathroom, laundry or school supplies: give a tote, basket or hamper and related consumable items to fill it.
+Several recent grads have raved about ahanging jewelry organizer

 5. Terry wrap

-More than just a towel or robe, a terry wrap like this is wonderful, especially for dorm life with shared showers.
-She’ll wish she had two!
+More than just a towel or robe, a terry wrap is great especially for dorm life with shared showers.

-1. Cool poster in a frame for his dorm
+6. Cool poster in a frame for his or her dorm

-A pair of binoculars would be great for upcoming sports and concerts.
-It’s a gift he’d never think of, but glad to have them when an event rolls around.
+is great for upcoming sporting events and concerts.
+It’s a gift they’ll never think of, but will glad to have them when an event rolls around.

-Back in the day this was a standard gift; today, not so much.
-My husband actually has the one he received as a gift forever ago and my teen boys recently asked for one.
+My husband actually has the one he got as a gift forever ago, and my teen boys recently asked for one.
 Get a classic leather kit monogrammed, or go for canvas.

 Because earbuds have a shelf life — and your home is like ours, they easily disappear — a new set of better earbuds paired with an iTunes gift card will make most anybody happy.

 Seems weird as a gift, but jumper cables are genuinely useful.
-Include instructions on how to use them, and an added bonus is to show them.
-They won’t fully appreciate this until there’s a need — then they’ll praise your name.
+Include instructions on how to use them; an added bonus is to show them.
+They won’t fully appreciate this until there’s a need, and then they’ll praise your name.

 This could include:

-- Snack attack supplies — a basket (preferably that they can use for something else later) filled with their favorite candies, snacks, and gift cards to their favorite restaurants.
+- Snack attack supplies — a basket filled with their favorite candies, snacks, and gift cards to their favorite restaurants.

-- Cafeteria survival supplies — a hot pot for cooking those famed Ramen noodles, their favorite cereal and snacks, and a hand-compiled recipe book of simple things they can make with limited kitchen resources.
+- Cafeteria survival supplies — a hot plate for cooking Ramen noodles (of course), a simple pot, their favorite cereal and snacks, and a hand-compiled recipe book of simple things they can make with limited kitchen resources.

 Want even more ideas?
-Once I started, I couldn’t stop, so if you haven’t quite found what you’re looking for, head to my blog to track my ever-growing list (updated for 2013).
+Once I started, I couldn’t stop, so if you haven’t quite found what you’re looking for, head to my blog to track my ever-growing list.